arreyder/eksPodNetworkDebug/README.md

   - This helps diagnose if connectivity issues are local to the node or cross-node networking problems
 - **Log Files Summary**: The report includes a concise summary of all log files with error counts and file paths, making it easy to identify which logs need attention
 - **View Related Logs Helper**: The `sgfp_view_logs.sh` script automatically extracts pod identifiers and searches all log files for pod-related lines, with options to view only errors or all logs
-- **Network Namespace Matching**: Attempts to match pod's network namespace using container ID (with fallback to pod UID) to handle AWS CNI's hashed namespace naming scheme
+- **Enhanced Orphaned Namespace Detection**: Uses IP-based matching to accurately identify truly orphaned network namespaces by collecting actual IP addresses from namespaces and matching them against active pod IPs (eliminates false positives from interface-count-only checks)
-- **Leak Detection**: Only flags empty network namespaces as issues if they're older than 1 hour (to avoid false positives from transient cleanup states)
+- **Process Counting**: Counts processes within each network namespace for additional context when determining if a namespace is truly orphaned
 - **Node Debug Pod**: The `sgfp_node_debug.sh` script can accept either a pod name (will find the node) or a node name directly.
 - **Output Directories**: All diagnostic output directories (`data/`, `reports/`, and legacy `sgfp_bundle_*`, `sgfp_diag_*`, `sgfp_api_diag_*`) are automatically ignored by git (see `.gitignore`).